 - The subject is needed or useful for future career ideas.

 - How do you prefer to study?

 - Choose subjects that keep your options open if you are not sure what you want to do

 - If you know what you want to do in the future, what subjects will assist you with that path

 - REMEMBER - It is your life not your friends choose what suit you best!

 Ensure you read the course information in your Year 9 information booklet.
 You need to make sure courses suit your own personal learning style, so think about the way you learn best.
 Check out how each subject is taught and whether you are assessed by coursework or an examination (or both).
 You will look at your learning styles in November during the subject enhancement day.

 Also, discuss the courses available with parents/carers, family and other people, such as subject teachers, your form tutor/Head of House for general advice, Mrs Triptree (Deputy Headteacher) and the school’s careers adviser, Mrs O'Connor.

 In November during one of the school subjects enhancement day all year 9's will have the opportunity to attend 5 sessions to help inform their GCSE options and raise their aspirations.This day will give our year 9's the opportunity to ask employers questions about jobs that may interest them in the future and the world of work.
-They will also attend a university masterclass and attend a motivational speaking session and a session investigating different careers.
+They will also attend a university masterclass and attend a session with a college and finally a session investigating different careers.